trep/opentrep/README.md

   [Boost 1.69 on RHEL/CentOS 7](https://src.fedoraproject.org/rpms/boost169/tree/epel7).

-* Those additional specific Boost packages may be installed in parallel to the officiial Boost packages.
+* Those additional specific Boost packages may be installed in parallel to the official Boost packages.
   CMake has however to be made aware of that additional Boost package and, equally importantly, of its location on the file-system.